Skip to main navigation Skip to search Skip to main content

 Research Interests

 Dr. Keane is interested in the application of dynamical systems theory to areas beyond mathematics and actively embraces the cross-fertilisation between disciplines.
-So far he has studied systems in the context of neural networks, electro-chemical oscillators, climate systems, evolutionary robotics and control theory.
+So far he has studied systems in the context of artificial and biological neural networks, electro-chemical oscillators, climate systems, evolutionary robotics and control theory.
 Methods and tools from dynamical systems have the ability to unravel complicated behaviour, allowing one to potentially explain, understand and predict important physical phenomena.
 Key topics of Dr. Keane's research are climate dynamics, delay differential equations, bifurcation theory and coupled oscillators.

 Fingerprint